 Nova University Lisbon

 Organized into five faculties, three institutes, and one school, Nova University Lisbon is one of the youngest universities in Portugal.
 In fact, it opened its doors in 1973.
 It currently counts over 20,000 students and 1,800 staff members.
 The nine academic units are semi-autonomous.
-Nova School of Business and Economics offers the Lisbon MBA, in collaboration with the Catholic University of Portugal and MIT Sloan School of Management.
+Nova School of Business & Economics offers the Lisbon MBA, in collaboration with the Catholic University of Portugal and MIT Sloan School of Management.
 Last year, NOVA SBE was among the top 30 European Business Schools in the Financial Times ranking.
 Eduniversal also places NOVA SBE among the top 100 business schools in the world.

 University of Cyprus